sosna252/react-backend/README.md

             &nbsp;&nbsp;&nbsp;&nbsp;"dateofbirth" : "YYYY.MM.DD",
             &nbsp;&nbsp;&nbsp;&nbsp;"active" : "true/false"
          }
-     * /update/{login} - Updating existing user, requires body as above
 * GET
-    * /findbylogin/{login} - Searching for user by login, returns string with info about user, or failure message
+    * /login/{login} - Searching for user by login, returns user, or failure message
-    * /ifcreated/{login} - Checking if user with this login have been already created, returns message
+    * /{login} - Checking if user with this login have been already created, returns message
-    * /retrive/{login} - Retriving user with this login, returns user or string message when failed
+    * /user/{login} - Retriving user with this login, returns user or string message when failed
+* PUT
+    * /{login} - Updating existing user, requires body as above
+* DELETE
-    * /delete/{login} - Deleting user with this login, returns message
+    * /{login} - Deleting user with this login, returns message